quintans/goSQL/README.md

 > Assumes that the table `PUBLISHER` was registered with the name `Publisher`.

-The Ids are in the same order as they are in the table declaration.
+The supplied keys must be in the same order as they were declared in the table definition.

 #### SelectTree